 Curriculum Leader/Assistant Principal: Mr K Ahmed

-Teacher: Mrs A Lutchi
+Teacher of Maths: Mrs A Lutchi

 “Maths and progress add up!
 Maths is an effective way to describe the world.
 Maths is fun, challenging and competitive!
 Taking a real world problem and creating and applying mathematical models to aid understanding is often hugely satisfying and rewarding.”

 "I have a French Baccalaureate hence I taught French at primary school until 2012.
 I then went on to complete my PGCE in Mathematics.

 I passionately believe that every child is entitled to a good education and that the time spent at school should be an enjoyable and enriching experience.

 In my spare time I enjoy learning languages- I speak and write French and Arabic, cooking and playing chess."